yabuz87/PeTTa_docs/docs/contributing.md

-# Contributing to PeTTa
+# Contributing to the PeTTa Docs

-Thank you for your interest in contributing to **PeTTa**!
-This page provides **general guidelines** for contributing, whether it’s code, documentation, or examples.

----
+Thanks for checking out the **PeTTa simple docs**!
+This is a working site, and any help is welcome.

-## How to Contribute
+How You Can Contribute

-You can contribute in several ways:

-- **Documentation:** Fix typos, clarify sections, or add examples.
-- **Examples:** Add `.metta` files demonstrating features or standard library functions.
-- **Bug Reports:** Open an issue with clear steps to reproduce the problem.
+- **Fix typos or small errors**.
+- **Report functions or examples that don’t work**.
-- **Code Improvements:** Suggest or implement enhancements to PeTTa functions.
+- **Share workarounds or tips** for unsupported functions.

----

-## General Guidelines

-- Be **respectful and collaborative** in discussions.
-- Provide **clear and concise descriptions** for any changes or issues.
-- Use **copyable code blocks** in documentation.
-- Follow consistent formatting in examples and documentation.

----
+- **Add examples** to make things clearer.

-## Pull Requests (PRs)
+Pull Requests

-- Fork the repository and create a new branch for your changes.
-- Make your changes and commit with a **descriptive message**.
-- Push your branch and open a **Pull Request** on GitHub.
+- Fork the repo, make your change, and open a PR.
-- Maintainers will review and provide feedback if necessary.

-> Even small contributions like improving documentation or examples are appreciated!

----
+- No need to be perfect — small fixes and suggestions are totally fine!

-## Thank You!
+## Thanks!

-Every contribution helps make PeTTa better and easier to use.
+Every little contribution helps make the docs easier to use. 🚀
-Your feedback, code, and examples help the community grow. 🚀